EnuelOB-1/Portfolio-projects/Sales-report with Power Query, Power Pivot, and DAX (Excel)/README.md

 # Sales Report with Power Query, Power Pivot, and DAX (Excel)
-The entire project was done in *Excel*; from Extraction-Transformation-Loading **ETL**, to generating an "easy-to-follow" report.
+The entire project was done in Excel; from Extraction-Transformation-Loading **_ETL_**, to generating an "easy-to-follow" report.

 &nbsp;&nbsp;